Get started with Motion for React

 Here’s when it’s the right choice for your project.

-• Built for React.
-While other animation libraries are messy to integrate, Motion's declarative API feels like a natural extension of React.
+Built for React.
+While other animation libraries like GSAP are messy to integrate with React, Motion's declarative API is a natural fit.
 Animations can be linked directly to state and props.

-• Hardware-acceleration.
-Motion leverages the same high-performance browser animations as pure CSS, ensuring your UIs stay smooth and snappy.
-You get the power of 120fps animations with a much simpler and more expressive API.
+Hardware-acceleration.
+Motion leverages the same high-performance browser animations as CSS, ensuring your UIs stay smooth and snappy.
+120fps animations with a much simpler and more expressive API.

-• Animate anything.
+Animate anything.
 CSS has hard limits.
-There's values you can't animate, keyframes you can't interrupt, staggers that must be hardcoded.
-Motion provides a single, consistent API that handles everything from simple transitions to advanced scroll, layout, and gesture-driven effects.
+Values you can't animate, keyframes you can't interrupt, staggers that must be hardcoded.
+Motion provides a single, consistent API that scales from simple to complex.

 When is CSS a better choice?